caulagi/rust-k8s-demo/fortuneservice/README.md

 # Fortune service

-A grpc server that gets a random 'fortune' from database and returns the response.
+A grpc server that gets a random quotation from database and returns the response.
 Run as -

 ```shell